shubhamjaiswal27/create-express-app/README.md

-## Generate Express App
+## Create Express App

-This is an action which can generate express app
+This is an action which can create new express app